David & Carolyn Crow

 Texas Rangers Museum in Waco

-From there it was back to Dallas where we caught a Dallas Stars Ice Hockey game (great atmosphere and experience) and revisited the bar we found when we first arrived in Dallas weeks earlier.
+From there it was back to Dallas, where we caught a Dallas Stars Ice Hockey game—great atmosphere, and a really fun experience—and we also revisited the bar we’d discovered on our very first night in Dallas weeks earlier.

-We finished our first trip to the US with a lazy day in Fort Worth where we wandered the Forth Worth Stockyard area, were amazed by the range of taxidermy animals available for purchase, were entertained at the Fort Worth Cowtown Coliseum by the Ultimate Bullfighters (think Rodeo Clowns not Spanish Bullfighting) and watched the cowboys herd the Texas Longhorns through the streets (was interesting to see them tilt their heads so that their long horns passed over the top of the parked cars).
+We finished our first trip to the US with a lazy day in Fort Worth.
+We wandered around the Forth Worth Stockyards, were amazed (and slightly bewildered) by the sheer range of taxidermy animals available for purchase, and ended up at the Fort Worth Cowtown Coliseum to watch the Ultimate Bullfighters—think rodeo clowns rather than Spanish bullfighting.
+We also timed it perfectly to watch the cowboys herd the Texas Longhorns down the street.
+It was oddly mesmerising seeing the cattle tilt their heads so those enormous horns cleared the tops of parked cars.

-Then it was off to Dallas-Forth Worth Airport to catch our flight back to New Zealand.
+Then it was off to Dallas-Forth Worth Airport to catch our flight home to New Zealand.

 Texas Longhorn avoiding car